 |Phaedra Taylor, "Annunciation" (Watercolor, 4'X2', 2005)|

-The beginning of the church year, marked by the first Sunday of Advent, is two days away.
+The beginning of the church year, marked by the first Sunday of Advent, has officially begun.

 Oft nicknamed a "Little Lent," because of its invitation to feast and to repent as a way to prepare for Christmastide, Advent is a season in which we meditate on the coming of God in Christ by his Spirit.
 From the Latin "adventus," which is the Latin translation of the Greek word "parousia," a word frequently used to refer to the Second Coming of Christ, Advent asks: